salesforcecli/plugin-packaging/messages/package_version_create.md

 # InProgress

 Package version creation request status is '%s'.
-Run "sfdx force:package:version:create:report -i %s" to query for status.
+Run "%s force:package:version:create:report -i %s" to query for status.

 # Success

 Successfully created the package version [%s].
 Subscriber Package Version Id: %s Package Installation URL: %s%s
-As an alternative, you can use the "sfdx force:package:install" command.
+As an alternative, you can use the "%s package:install" command.

 # errorPathNotFound